Azerbaijani, Turkish foreign ministers hold phone talks | News.az

 Azerbaijani, Turkish foreign ministers hold phone talks

-Azerbaijan’s Foreign Minister Jeyhun Bayramov on Sunday held a phone conversation with his Turkish counterpart Mevlut Cavusoglu, the Foreign Ministry told News.Az.
+Azerbaijan’s Foreign Minister Jeyhun Bayramov on Wednesday held a phone conversation with his Turkish counterpart Mevlut Cavusoglu, the Azerbaijani Foreign Ministry told News.Az.

-During the phone conversation, Bayramov expressed deep regret over an explosion in Istanbul’s Istiklal Avenue.
-He expressed condolences in connection with those who died as a result of the explosion and wished the injured the swiftest possible recovery.
-The minister noted that Azerbaijan always stands by Türkiye and shares its grief and happiness.
+The ministers exchanged views on the latest situation in the region.
+They emphasized that the work carried out by Azerbaijan in the post-conflict stage, including extensive restoration and reconstruction work, serve the peaceful development of the region.

-Cavusoglu, in turn, thanked Bayramov for the condolences and highly appreciated Azerbaijan's support to Türkiye.
+Bayramov and Cavusoglu discussed the topical issues of the bilateral cooperation agenda, as well as issues related to the ministerial meeting to be held in Istanbul in preparation for the Summit of the Organization of Turkic States.